-old women, gray-haired from their birth, whom both the immortal gods and human beings who walk on the earth call the Graeae, fair-robed Pemphredo and saffron-robed Enyo, and the Gorgons who dwell beyond glorious Ocean at the edge towards the night, where the clear-voiced Hesperides are, Sthenno and Euryale, and Medusa who suffered woes.
+(270) Then to Phorcys Ceto bore beautiful-cheeked old women, gray-haired from their birth, whom both the immortal gods and human beings who walk on the earth call the Graeae, fair-robed Pemphredo and saffron-robed Enyo, and the Gorgons who dwell beyond glorious Ocean at the edge toward the night, where the clear-voiced Hesperides are, Sthenno and Euryale, and Medusa who suffered woes.
 She was mortal, but the others are immortal and ageless, the two of them; with her alone the darkhaired one13 lay down in a soft meadow among spring flowers.
-When Perseus cut her head off from her neck, great Chrysaor and the horse Pegasus sprang forth; the lat-
+When Perseus cut her head off from her neck, great Chrysaor and the horse Pegasus sprang forth; the latter received his name from being born beside the waters14 of Ocean, the former from holding a golden sword15 in his hands.
+Pegasus flew off, leaving behind the earth, the mother of sheep, and came to the immortals; he dwells in Zeus' house and brings the thunder and lightning to the counselor Zeus.
+And Chrysaor, mingling in love with